SMI/RGO/Documentation/User/RGO User Guide.md

 ## RGO User Guide

-Hi this is the user guide
+Hi this is the Generic RGO User Guide.
+TRE teams should maintain their own notes relating to local procedures.

 <details>
 <summary>Background</summary>